DishaBasti/youtube-educators-social-network-analysis/README.md

 - Get an API key from: https://console.developers.google.com

-- Open and run the notebooks/data_collection.ipynb
+- Run the python code to extract data using the api key

 - Save the dataset